Amalia of Oldenburg: Exile and death

 Otto and Amalia spent the rest of their years in exile, at home in Bavaria.
 They decided to speak Greek each day between 6 and 8 o'clock to remember their time in Greece.

 Otto died in 1867.
 Queen Amalia survived her husband by almost eight years and died in Bamberg on 20 May 1875.
 She was buried beside the king at the Theatinerkirche in Munich.

 The cause of the royal couple's infertility remained contested even after an autopsy was performed on the queen.

 Legacy

 Queen Amalia founded the National Gardens of Athens in 1839, and an orphanage in Amaléion in 1855.

-The town of Amaliada in Elis and the village of Amaliapolis in Magnesia were named after the queen.
+The town of Amaliada in Elis and the village of Amaliapolis in Magnesia were named after the queen, as was the columbine Aquilegia amaliae.

 Archives

 Queen Amalia's letters to her sister-in-law, Princess Mathilde Caroline of Bavaria, Grand Duchess of Hesse, written between 1837 and 1861, are preserved in the Hessian State Archive (Hessisches Staatsarchiv Darmstadt) in Darmstadt, Germany.

 Queen Amalia's letters to her brother Peter II, Grand Duke of Oldenburg, written between 1861 and 1862, are preserved in the Niedersächsisches Landesarchiv in Oldenburg, Germany.